< Back to Hiring Blog

 Ensure candidates feel valued by personalizing communications and interactions with them.
 Leveraging the right hiring solution can accelerate this approach, removing the time-consuming aspect of manual follow-ups.

-iCIMS, for instance, offers marketing automation software to keep job seekers engaged with customizable touchpoints, delivered by email, text message, or automated chat.
+iCIMS, for instance, offers recruitment marketing automation software to keep job seekers engaged with customizable touchpoints, delivered by email, text message, or automated chat.

 Gathering and acting on candidate feedback